zcemjla/Arctic-shipping-technoeconomic-model/README.md

 ## Repository description
 This repository contains two versions of the same model, one version is written in MATLAB and the other is written in Python script.
-The MATLAB version is a complete version of the latest iteration for a techno-economic model that I developed to to assess the economic competitiveness of Arctic shipping.
+The MATLAB version is a complete version of the latest iteration for a techno-economic model that I developed to assess the economic competitiveness of Arctic shipping.
 I am currently in the process of migrating the script to Python, which largely entails translating the syntax into the Python language.
 The Python version is still a work in progress, with only the 'Arctic ice data processor' and 'Main' scripts  functional.
+Consequently, the key output in the Python version is the number of months a ship can transit through the Arctic based off its ice class, this is assuming a BAU 4 degree warming scenario.
+The MATLAB model produces fully operational metrics that are being reported in my thesis.

 The structure under both versions is modular and this technique was deployed over a monolithic approach to ensure consistency between different versions of the model.
 This approach facilitated the validation of this model, through benchmarking each function against an empirical dataset and it also ensures that it is easier improve the model in future iterations, the modular technique can be seen with both MATLAB and Python versions.